 Snow Globe Apocalypse

-When Beth Miller (Laura Harris) hears a knock at the door she asks her kids to answer it, what they discover on their doorstep is a beautifully wrapped box containing a Christmas snow globe of Normal, the town where they live.
+When Beth Miller (Laura Harris - The Faculty) hears a knock at the door she asks her kids to answer it, what they discover on their doorstep is a beautifully wrapped box containing a Christmas snow globe of Normal, the town where they live.
 What none of them realise is that this beautiful snow globe has mysterious powers and when the clockwork mechanism in the base is switched on it causes not only the miniature town inside the globe to suffer a catastrophic natural disaster but the real town of Normal suffers one as well as huge cracks appear in the road, shards of ice rip through it as they fire down from the sky and much more with Beth and her family caught in the middle of it.

 What this all boils down to is that "Snowmageddon" is many things from being hokum to being a typical made for TV disaster movie yet the creativity and in truth the look make it surprisingly watchable.